Inside a Chinese Prison!

 From the guards in their COVID space suits to the loudspeakers and cameras on every corridor, everything suggests that this is not the place to be disobedient.
-OK, it might not really be a prison but this Chinese government quarantine hotel certainly seems like one.
+OK, I might not really be inside a chinese prison but this government quarantine hotel certainly seems like one.

 The routine starts sometime between 06.30 and 07.00 with an early wake up call for the daily PCR test.
 Waiting outside the hotel room door is a fully gowned medical technical who takes two swabs in the mouth and nose.
 One goes so far up my nose I think it will come out of my ears!
 Then, there is just enough time to shower and get dressed before breakfast arrives.